hyperboria/docs/bugs/reporting.md

 1. On which device are you encountering the issue?
 2. When was that device last updated?
 3. Do you have any other applications running which might interfere with some behaviour? (firewalls are a common cause of issues)
+4. On which OS/distro did you encounter the issue?